SGA-A/chessrcs/README.md

 # Chess Remake
-II'll upload the files later when I get the chance.
+I'll upload the files later when I get the chance.

 This project is also Component 3 of my A-Level exam.